yehohanan7/flux/README.md

 # Introduction
 There is nothing called state.
-There are events and the story we tell ourselves about what it means.
+There are events and the story we tell about what it means.

 # Examples